spoonconsulting/cordova-plugin-background-upload/README.md

 The minimum api level require is 21 and the background file upload is handled by the [android-upload-service](https://github.com/gotev/android-upload-service) library.

 ## License
-Cordova-plugin-backgroun-upload is licensed under the Apache v2 License.
+Cordova-plugin-background-upload is licensed under the Apache v2 License.